 Kansas City, the largest city in Missouri, is located on the state's western border, at the junction of the Missouri and Kansas rivers.
 It is the only major city located within 250 miles of both the geographic and population centers of the US.
 Established as a trading post in the 1820s, Kansas City developed in the 1850s as a gateway for settlers heading west along the Oregon, California and Santa Fe trails.
 It quickly became a center for livestock, and in the 1860s, the arrival of the Missouri-Pacific Railroad and the Hannibal Bridge (across the Missouri River) further sped the city's growth.
 Several major companies have their headquarters in Kansas City, including H&R Block, Russell Stover Candies, Hallmark Cards, and Marion Laboratories (now Hoechst-Marion-Rousell).
-Today, Kansas City has a population of around 450,000, with a strong economy and one of the most affordable housing markets in the country.
+Today, Kansas City has a strong economy and one of the most affordable housing markets in the country.

 Kansas City Culture